Updated: Aug 5

 Tofu is a common way for vegan or plant-based people to get their daily protein with 20 grams per cup of tofu.
 Although soybeans do have some health benefits, we must remember that most non-organic soy products are brimming with GMOs, causing less nutritional value and more toxic effects due to the chemicals involved in the genetic modification process.
 Soybeans contain compounds like phytate, which may interfere with the body's ability to absorb vitamins and minerals crucial for vegan and plant-based dietary demands.
 These same anti-nutrient compounds may also cause digestive issues due to a reduction in the gut's barrier functions resulting in inflammation that causes these digestive problems.
 To learn more regarding The Truth About Soy Products, click here.

 Then, of course, people like myself are allergic to soy.
 When I was looking for an alternative to tofu, I wanted to ensure I chose an option with decent protein content.
 Initially, I stumbled across Pumfu, a pumpkin-based alternative to soy-based tofu.
-Still, it was pretty expensive, so I learned how to make my own with roughly 48 grams per cup of Pumpkin Seed Tofu Alternative (Pumfu).
+Still, it was pretty expensive, so I learned how to make my own with roughly 45 grams per block, or 15 grams per serving of Pumpkin Seed Tofu Alternative (Pumfu).

 But first, let's discuss the many benefits of pumpkin seeds.